aforsyth/regex_extraction/README.md

 Install localturk from here: https://github.com/danvk/localturk

-Run `localturk --static_dir . localturk/extract.html /path/to/turk_csv_filename.csv outputs.csv` where `extract.html` is the localturk html template included in this repository, and `turk_csv_filename.csv` is the csv output with turk `turk_csv_filename` option.
+Run `localturk --static_dir . localturk/extract.html localturk/tasks.csv localturk/outputs.csv` where `extract.html` is the localturk html template included in this repository, and `turk_csv_filename.csv` is the csv output with turk `turk_csv_filename` option.